-From the moment he dropped out of Harvard and formed his first country band, to the weird and chaotic events surrounding his death at the age of 26, Gram Parsons’ destiny always seemed to be that of a counterculture legend.
+From the moment he dropped out of Harvard and formed his first country band, to the weird, unsettling events surrounding his death at the age of 26, Gram Parsons’ destiny always seemed to be that of a counterculture legend.

 Today marks the 45th anniversary of the Grievous Angel’s passing.
-His legacy as the inventor of country rock has been romanticized to all ends, but he still remains relatively unknown to the masses.
-Few artists had as significant an influence on the country and folk music of the late 20th century as Parsons.
-From his time in The Byrds and The Flying Burrito Brothers, to his ventures as a solo artist with Emmylou Harris, during a five year span in the late ‘60s and early ‘70s, Gram Parsons was the man.
+His legacy as a country rock pioneer has been romanticized to all ends, but he still remains relatively unknown to the masses.
+Few artists had as significant an influence on late 20th century country and folk music as Parsons.
+From his time in The Byrds and The Flying Burrito Brothers, to his endeavors as a solo artist with Emmylou Harris, during a short span in the late ‘60s and early ‘70s, Gram Parsons was the man.

-His work greatly impacted countless musicians and bands from his era, including country rockers like Poco and the Eagles, mega rock ‘n’ roll acts like Neil Young and The Rolling Stones, artists in other genres, such as Elvis Costello, and even modern acts, like First Aid Kit.
+His work greatly impacted countless musicians and bands from his era, including country rockers like Poco and the Eagles, world famous acts like Neil Young and The Rolling Stones, singers in other genres, such as Elvis Costello, and even modern names like First Aid Kit and Lola Kirke.

 Though he is so closely associated with the birth of a particular sound, it’s widely known that Parsons didn’t like his music being branded under the scope of one genre.
-His blend of country, rock, blues and soul was refreshing, charming and unique – a style which he famously coined “Cosmic American Music.”
-Parsons loved the desert, fine women and strong tequila.
-Although he wasn’t the first cowboy to document the sinful life on record, nobody had done it quite like he had up to that point.
-His psychedelic mesh of American music has since evolved, but in analyzing his discography today, it’s amazing to see how many bracing ideas were beaming out of the young 20-somethin’ year old during his brief creative peak.
+His blend of country, rock, blues, gospel and soul was refreshing, charming and unique – a style which he famously coined “Cosmic American Music.”
+On one hand, Parsons was a deeply complicated individual with self-destructive habits, burdened by many demons.
+On the other, he was a simple and kind, humbly Southern boy – soft spoken and yet spiritually profound.
+He loved the desert, fine women and strong tequila.
+And although he wasn’t the first cowboy to document the sinful life on record, few others had done it so sincerely up to that point.
+His quietly psychedelic mesh of American music has since evolved greatly, but in analyzing his discography today, it’s amazing to see how many bracing ideas were beaming out of the young 20-somethin’ year old during his brief creative peak.

 The International Submarine Band and ‘Safe at Home’